 We discovered that it is physically impossible to go straight across the tracks with the fences there to thwart any such plans.
 Alas, as is often the case, the GPS tracks I was following was wrong.
 The Camino is such a fluid thing, necessitating flexibility and openness.

-It was at 14 kilometers into day four on the Vía de la Plata from Zamora to Montamarta when the detour finally ends and you turn left and northward.
+It was at approximately 13.4 kilometers into day four on the Vía de la Plata from Zamora to Montamarta when the detour finally ends and you turn left and back northward.

 Rich was bored with this day too, but he showed it in a different way.
 I laughed and photographed him as he said he was working his lower body too much and wanted to work on his upper body.
 Here he is doing push-ups on a waymark.
 He had way too much energy!

-At 16.6 kilometers into the day, the very straight road makes a bend westward towards these trees below.
-But before you get to enjoy the trees, at 16.9 km make a right hand turn.
+At about 15.8 kilometers into the day, the very straight road makes a bend westward towards these trees below.
+But before you get to enjoy the trees, at 16.1 km make a right hand turn.
 I always chuckle to myself when I use trees as landmarks!
 I had to do it several times on this leg!

-At 18.36 kilometers cross the unnamed paved road shown here, where you can finally see some buildings up ahead.
+At approximately 17.6 kilometers cross the unnamed paved road shown here, where you can finally see some buildings up ahead.
 From this intersection, the Camino heads in a northwesterly direction, a bit away from town.

 One could easily go to the right on the pavement from here and in a few meters come to the N-630 and take it northward all the way to the albergue, only one kilometer down the road.
 This would cut off some distance for your day.
 The Casa Rural Vivienda Turística El Asturiano is also on this route, only 400 meters away if you prefer staying in a rural home.